Cyrilvallez/Image-manipulation-detection/README.md

 # Computational setup

 For neural methods, use of a GPU is almost essential for computational efficiency.
 Other classes of methods do not rely on it, and their computations are performed exclusively on CPU.

+# Results

+The repository contains the folder `Results` containing digests from our own experiments.
+Each experiment contains a file `Experiment.yml` quickly summarizing the parameters for the experiment.
+You are free to look at it and perform the same benchmarks if you wish to verify reproducibility.

+Additionally, people may use the data from the digest of an experiment and just recreate figures, using the experiment name along with `helpers/create_plot.py` functions.
+The process is